miclib/dbivp/README.md

 # dbivp
-Install Verification Procedures (IVP) for Db2 on z/OS and LUW
+Install Verification Procedures (IVP) for Db2 on z/OS and LUW LUW tests run on DB2 for LUW version 11.5 (running in a docker image: https://hub.docker.com/r/ibmcom/db2) z/OS tests WERE NOT TESTED and only provided  as a reference althouge the syntax and tests should be correct.

-Job have to run with SYSADM authority
+Run with SYSADM authority

 List of tests: